marcusbotacin/marcusbotacin.github.io/_pages/about.md

     * IEEE Transactions on Dependable and Secure Computing (TDSC)
     * IEEE Transactions on Information Forensics and Security (TIFS)
     * IEEE Transactions on Mobile Computing (TMC)
+    * IEEE Transactions on Emerging Topics in Computing (TETC)
     * Springer Computing
     * Springer International Journal of Information Security
     * Wiley Journal of Software: Evolution and Process